Direct Action Network: Decline

 After the September 11 attacks in 2001, DAN began to fall apart.
 DAN's last major mobilization was in New York City in February 2002, where remnants of the local chapter was responsible for organizing actions against the World Economic Forum attended by between 15,000 and 20,000 individuals.
 NYCDAN was later eclipsed by the Another World is Possible Coalition (AWIP), a local NYC network which was originally formed by DAN members.

 Since DANs evaporation, many former activists have gone on to play pivotal roles in regional and national mobilizations and groups, including anti-war organizing, NY Peoples' Global Action, NYC Social Forum, New York Metro Alliance of Anarchists and other organizational work.
-The websites for both Continental Direct Action Network and Direct Action Network are no longer maintained.
+The websites for both Continental Direct Action Network and Direct Action Network are no longer maintained except for an archived version.

 Hand signals in consensus process

 A feature of DAN's consensus process was the use of hand signals.
 These included twinkling to indicate agreement with a proposal, as well as other signals now widely used in consensus culture.